bakame-php/stackwatch/docs/1.0/command.md

 **`-p, --path=PATH`**
 Path to scan for PHP files to profile. **Required.** The path can be a file or a directory.
-If it is a directory it will be recursively scan.
+If it is a directory, it will be recursively scan.

 **`-i, --info`**
 Show additional system and environment information.